 Nilesh suggests these investors would previously have gone into buy-to-let investment first.
 “There is a growing awareness that you need to start small and grow gradually,” he says.
 “A lot of it is word of mouth.”

-Meanwhile, Prideview’s traditional client base of medical and other professionals, including hoteliers and retailers, are continuing to target high-quality commercial properties let to blue-chip tenants on long leases.
+Meanwhile, Prideview’s traditional client base of medical investors and other professionals, including hoteliers and retailers, are continuing to target high-quality commercial properties let to blue-chip tenants on long leases.
 Investments in this category typically start at £750,000, with yields at around 5%.

 Shortening lease lengths